petermr/tigr2ess/crops/rice/CreatingRiceDictionaries.md

 ### Compiled by Ambarish (ambari73_sit@jnu.ac.in, er.ambarish@nipgr.ac.in)

 ## overview
 Here is the dictionary for Rice (Oryza).
-It will cover all rice species and related sarch from the wikipedia page weblinks.
+It will cover all rice species and related search from the wikipedia page weblinks.

 The dictionary is created from the Wikipedia page on Rice https://en.wikipedia.org/wiki/Rice and all associated links.
 Every entry in the dictionary should have a link to another Wikipedia page (and hence to a Wikidata page).